The FDA posts recall of erectile dysfunction and antidepressant drugs that had a packaging mix-up

 The Food and Drug Administration has posted a voluntary recall issued by AvKARE, a Tennessee-based pharmaceutical and infection control company.
 The issue?
-AvKARE discovered that two of their generic medications had a packaging mix-up.
+AvKARE discovered that two of its generic medications had a packaging mixup.
 Those medications are sildenafil, which is used to treat erectile dysfunction, and trazodone, an antidepressant.

 The two medications were inadvertently packaged together during the bottling phase of production at an unnamed third-party bottling facility.
 Needless to say, any medication switch can be dangerous.
-The fear with this one is especially geared towards people thinking they are taking the antidepressant, while actually taking sildenafil, the active ingredient in the brand-name Viagra.
+The fear with this one is especially geared toward people thinking they are taking the antidepressant while actually taking sildenafil, the active ingredient in the brand-name Viagra.
 As the FDA makes clear:

 Yet the unintentional intake of trazodone while a person thinks they are taking sildenafil can also cause problems, including “somnolence/sedation, dizziness, constipation, and blurred vision.
 These adverse events may be more concerning in elderly patients due to a subsequent increased risk for falls and driving impairment,” the FDA says.